sadorowo/m3u-logo-matcher/README.md

 ## M3U Logo Matcher

-Simple application that will match logos with TV programmes provided by you.
+Simple script that will match logos with TV programmes provided by you.

 ### NOTE!
 This may **NOT** be 100% accurate.